mucsi96/react-create-shared-state/README.md

 # react-create-shared-state

-useState but with shared state across components
+Reacts `useState` hook but with shared state across components.